api-platform/docs/core/operations.md

 Note: [the event system](events.md) should be preferred over custom controllers when applicable.

-The standard edition of API Platform also comes with an enhanced action system for Symfony pre-installed: [DunglasActionBundle](https://github.com/dunglas/DunglasActionBundle).
+The distribution of API Platform also comes with an enhanced action system for Symfony pre-installed: [DunglasActionBundle](https://github.com/dunglas/DunglasActionBundle).
 *DunglasActionBundle* eases the implementation of the ADR pattern with Symfony and improves the developer experience.

 It automatically registers action classes stored in `src/*Bundle/Action` and `src/*Bundle/Controller` directories as autowired